RahulRajSvt/Airflow_Store_Daily_Sales_Summary/README.md

 To keep stakeholders informed, the project incorporates a notification system that sends daily email reports to the store owner.
 This feature allows for real-time insights into the store’s performance, facilitating timely decision-making.

 ## Conclusion
-The Adbhut project leverages modern technologies to streamline the management of an online store.
+The AirFlow Store Sales Daily Summary Project leverages modern technologies to streamline the management of an online store.
 By automating data processing and reporting, it enhances operational efficiency and provides valuable insights, enabling the store to thrive in a competitive marketplace.